limeta-emily/Flu-Season-Tableau/README.md

 Elderly people are part of the vulnerable population.
 If you are over 65 then the influenza mortality rate will increase.

 # Tools
-● Excel- data analysist
+● Excel- Data analysist

-● Tableau- Visualizations
+● Tableau- All visualizations were created in Tableau Public and may be viewed in the attached [Tableau Workbook.] (https://public.tableau.com/app/profile/emily.limeta/viz/Upcomingfluseasonstoryboard/Story1?publish=yes)